coatyio/coaty-js/docs/man/developer-guide.md

 version 9.5 or higher.
 Download and installation details can be found [here](https://www.postgresql.org/).
 Then, set up and start the database server as explained in the [Postgres documentation](https://www.postgresql.org/docs/).

+You also need to add the npm module `pg` as a dependency to your project's package.json and install it.
+The module version should correspond with the version of the `pg` module specified in the `coaty` framework package definition as a peer dependency.

 Next, create the target database(s) and user roles.
 This can be accomplished using